 HUSTLE – CREATE THE BUSINESS YOU WANT

-Some will have you believing that August is a dead month for business.
+Some will have you believing that right now is dead for business.
 That doesn’t have to include us though!
-With headlines and research like this no wonder we all feel less motivated and business may be quieter.
-Instead we can use these Summer months to get the best advantage to move ahead and create the scalable business we need.
+With headlines like we are seeing currently no wonder we all feel less motivated and business may be quieter.
+Instead we can use these months to get the best advantage to move ahead and create the scalable business we need.
 Not convinced?
 Stop.
 Right.
 There.
 You decide the reality of your day and waiting around for action to start should not be on anyone’s business agenda.

 I love quotes from top motivational speakers and there are some of our favourites peppered through some helpful pointers to help you get what you planned: